Tooth Extractions

 While it’s always our goal to care for and maintain your natural teeth, there are cases when removing a tooth is in your best interest.
 We work to make extractions as easy as possible so you can concentrate on a quick recovery.

-Tooth extraction is typically a very fast process—we will use anesthesia to ensure you’re comfortable.
-The most critical part of the process is recovery.
-We need to ensure we control the bleeding and encourage a proper healing process immediately following the tooth extraction.
-This involves having you bite down on a gauze pad for 30 to 45 minutes to form a blood clot—you must be extremely careful not to disturb the blood clot for the next 24 hours.
-To manage the swelling, we recommend an ice pack on the outer check, and once the swelling has gone down, a warm compress to the same area for comfort.
-Gentle rinses with warm salt water also help keep the extraction area clean.
+Tooth extraction is a quick process that involves the use of anesthesia to ensure your comfort during the procedure.
+The most crucial part of the process is the recovery period.
+We need to control the bleeding and encourage proper healing immediately after the tooth extraction.
+This requires you to bite down on a gauze pad for 30 to 45 minutes to form a blood clot.
+It’s essential to be extremely careful not to disturb the blood clot for the next 24 hours.
+To manage swelling, we recommend applying an ice pack on the outer cheek, and once the swelling subsides, using a warm compress to the same area for comfort.
+Additionally, gentle rinses with warm salt water help keep the extraction area clean.

 Tooth extraction is the removal of a tooth from its socket in the bone.
 Teeth extraction usually occurs when a tooth has been broken or damaged by decay and there is too much damage for the tooth to be repaired by a filling or crown.